lisongxu/CSCE156-Project-DB/README.md

 <img src="images/post_win_david.png" alt="Post Window" width="40%"/>
 </p>

 The current user can choose to publish a new post, or return back to the *Account Window*.
-If a new post is published, the database and the *Post Window* should be updated accordingly.
+If a new post is published, both the database and the *Post Window* should be updated accordingly.

 ### 3.4  Visibility Window

-The *Visibility Window* shows the list of users who can see the posts of the current user.
+The *Visibility Window* shows the visibility list of the current user.

 Below are examples of the Visibility Window for Alice, Bob, Crystal, and David, respectively, based on the database initialized with the MySQL script.